-Simulations were done with joint input images with two background levels, fig. 1 and fig. 2, and one embedding environment, fig. 3 and fig 4.
-The phase modulation domain for both phase input joint transform correlators is set at $d{fPSLM} = \pi - 0$ .
-The amplitude premodulation domain for the preprocessed modified phase input joint transform correlator is set in the first case at $d{fPRE} = [-\pi/2; \pi/2]$ and in the second case at $d{fPRE} = [0; 2\pi]$ .
+Simulations were done with joint input images which have two background levels, fig. 1 and fig. 2, and one embedding environment, fig. 3 and fig 4.
+In all four input images the reference type image has a 50% random additive noise.
+The phase modulation domain for both phase input joint transform correlators is set at $d{fPSLM} = \pi - 0$.
+The amplitude premodulation domain for the preprocessed modified phase input joint transform correlator is set in the first case at $d{fPRE} = [-\pi/2; \pi/2]$ and in the second case at $d{fPRE} = [0; 2\pi]$.

-Fig. 1 Input image with black (null) background and small embedding noise (image code 2N512)

-Fig. 3 Input image with black (null) background and large embedding noise (image code 2N512z)

-Fig. 2 Input image with grey (average) background and small embedding noise (image code 2N512f)

-Fig. 4 Input image with grey (average) background and large embedding noise (image code 2N512fz)

 The correlations results in the output plane for the three joint transform correlators are presented in fig. 5.
-These numerical results were obtained by introducing the detection efficiency coefficient ${SCR} = API{CPI}$ , where API is the autocorrelation peak intensity and CPI is the highest value cross-correlation peak intensity.
+These numerical results were obtained by introducing the detection efficiency coefficient SCR = API/CPI, where API is the autocorrelation peak intensity and CPI is the highest value cross-correlation peak intensity.

 The embedding noise has a poor effect on detection efficiency (SCR coefficient) for all three modified joint transform correlators, thus these correlators are very robust to any embedding noise.

-The nonzero background level performs a better detection efficiency (higher SCR coefficient) with or without the embedding noise for all three modified joint transform correlators.
+The nonzero background level performs a better detection efficiency (higher SCR coefficient) with the embedding and additive noise for all three modified joint transform correlators.

 The preprocessed modified joint transform correlator has different behaviours in relation with the amplitude premodulation domains.
-In the first case it has the same behaviour as the other two correlators with a small increase of detection efficiency (SCR coefficient).
-In the second case the detection efficiency is very high and is independent of the background level.
+In the first case, $dfPRE=[-\pi/2;\pi/2]$, it has the same behaviour as the other two correlators with a increase of detection efficiency (SCR coefficient).
+In the second case, $dfPRE=[0;2\pi]$, the detection efficiency is relative high only for nonzero background images and is smaller in the null background level images.

-Fig. 5 Output correlation results for each studied joint transform correlators